stefanopini/simple-HRNet/README.md

-## Deep High-Resolution Representation Learning for Human Pose Estimation
+## Multi-person Human Pose Estimation with HRNet in Pytorch

 This is an unofficial implementation of the paper [*Deep High-Resolution Representation Learning for Human Pose Estimation*](https://arxiv.org/abs/1902.09212).